 Discovering what is known as the AS topology of the Internet is on the surface relatively easy provided certain details are not taken into account (and which we will indeed skip for now).
 Each autonomous system is assigned a unique number called its AS number.
 Note that this assignment is done through a central authority, as is the case for assigning network addresses.
-Each AS announces which networks fall under its regime by essentially advertising $\langle AS number, network identifier \rangle$ pairs.
+Each AS announces which networks fall under its regime by essentially advertising $\langle AS \ number, \ network \ identifier \rangle$ pairs.
 Such announcements are made by the AS's border gateways discussed previously, and are picked up by the respective neighboring border gateway of an adjacent AS.
 As an example, assume that AS 1 manages a network with identifier nid.
-A border gateway connecting AS 1 to AS 2 may send the pair $\langle AS1, nid \rangle$ to AS 2, in turn, may advertise this information to its own neighbors, in which case it would send the tuple $\langle AS2, AS1, nid \rangle$ to its neighbors.
+A border gateway connecting AS 1 to AS 2 may send the pair $\langle AS1, nid \rangle$ to AS 2.
+At that point, AS 2 will have discovered a route to network nid.
+AS 2, in turn, may advertise this information to its own neighbors, in which case it would send the tuple $\langle AS2, AS1, nid \rangle$ to its neighbors.